cosmos72/schemesh/doc/shell/env.md

 Each job created by schemesh has its own environment variables, redirections and current directory.

-When a new job is created, it *references* environment variables, redirections, and current directory of its parent job.
+When a new job is created, it *references* the environment variables, redirections, and current directory of its parent job.
 Note: the main schemesh process acts the default parent job if none is specified.

 This means that by default, changing the environment variables, redirections or current directory of a parent job also affects all its children jobs.